-Euro Parliament axes data sharing with US – the NSA swiped the bytes anyway
+Euro Parliament votes to end data sharing with US – the NSA swiped the bytes anyway

 Hacking claims now probed by Continent's cops